The calf is mightier than the thumb.

 - The Nightmare Before Christmas subverts this trope.
 To distract Oogie Boogie, Sally shows him one curvy leg around a distant corner, while the rest of her works to free Santa Claus.
 Mr. Boogie is not pleased to discover that her leg is detached.
 (Fortunately, Sally is a Patchwork Girl.
 Otherwise, the subversion would have been truly nasty, and Bloody Hilarious.)

 - In The Incredibles, Elastigirl unintentionally has this happen to her.
-Her leg gets caught on the other side of a sealed door causing a guard to stop and stare at it.
+Her leg gets caught on the other side of a sealed door, causing a guard to stop and stare at it.
 When he decides to poke it, she kicks his face in response, knocking him out.
-However, this is also what freed her, as his weapon reactively fired as he hit the ground, hitting the controls to the door.
+This also frees her, as his weapon reactively fires as he hits the ground, hitting the controls to the door.

-- Used to distract the enemy in Mulan.
-Doubles as Crowning Moment of Funny.
+- Used to distract the enemy in Mulan by having Mulan and three of her fellow soldiers dress up in female clothing.
+Doubles as a Crowning Moment of Funny.

 - In Shrek, one of the ugly stepsisters does this to one of the soldiers to provide a distraction for the rest of the cast to locate Shrek.
 Considering that she's ugly, and knocks him out afterwards, it is also a Crowning Moment of Funny.

 - In Tiny Toon Adventures: How I Spent My Vacation, Plucky Duck briefly and inexplicably transforms his leg into a beautiful woman's leg in order to stop a passing car.